RxSwiftCommunity/RxGRDB/README.md

 let changeTokens = dbQueue.rx.changeTokens(in: [players, teams]) // or dbPool
 ```

-If you set `synchronizedStart` to true (the default value), the first element is emitted synchronously upon subscription.

-All elements are emitted on the database writer dispatch queue, serialized with all database updates.
-See [GRDB Concurrency Guide] for more information.

 A sequence of change tokens is designed to be consumed by the [mapFetch](#observablefetchresultqueueelement) operator.

+If you set `synchronizedStart` to true (the default value), then the `mapFetch` operator emits it first element synchronously, upon subscription.

 ---